- 2025 Sustainability Plan

 Research proposal requirements

-Research proposals are due November 13, 2020.
-They need to include the following required documents and meet the selection criteria to be considered for approval and funding.
+Applications needed to include the following documents and meet the selection criteria to be considered for approval and funding.
 Detailed information can be found in the Call for Proposal:

 - Living Lab application form